jeertmans/DiffeRT2d/papers/joss/paper.md

 A significant amount of effort has been invested in the documentation and testing of our code.
-All public functions are annotated, primarily through the use of the jaxtyping library [@jaxtyping2024github], which enables static type checking.
+All public functions are annotated, primarily through the use of the jaxtyping library [@jaxtyping2024github], which enables both static and dynamic type checking.
 Furthermore, we aim to maintain a code coverage metric of 100%.

 Our project adheres to semantic versioning,